Previous | Next

 "Stop talking like that!
 Why can't you just tell me what to do?"

 The Shadow grinned.
 "Oh, Evina, you always crack me up.
 I think we will meet again, sooner than you think."
-Its eyes became empty black holes, then it shapeshifted into a cloud of smoke and blew away.
+Its eyes slowly sank into the skull to became empty, black holes.
+Then it shapeshifted into a cloud of smoke and blew away.

 It came to a stop in an instant.
 He was flung from the trolley into a dark void.
-But when his eyes adjusted, he saw that it wasn't black but a dark, dull blue.
+But when his eyes adjusted, he saw that it wasn't black; rather, it was a dark, dull blue.
 He wasn't falling, he was flying.
 He was no longer in the dreamscape, he was in dream space.

 Then he looked up.
 Looming up ahead, floating in space, there was an enormous orb.
 It pulsed and flashed in many different colors, each a blurry frame of some larger picture.
 He immediately knew what it was.
+He had seen it before in his visions.
 It was the memory core.
-What he didn't understand was the black vines which tightly wrapped around it.
+What he didn't understand were the black vines that were tightly wrapped around it.
 As he swam nearer, he could see them in more detail.
-They were no plants.
+They were not plants.
 They were glossy, sticky, and menacing.
 He felt like he had seen them before but could not recall where.

-Once he reached the surface he put his hand out to remove one of them.
+Once he reached the surface, he put his hand out to remove one of them.
 The vine burned his hand like a hot ember.
 "What happened to this memory?" he cried out.
 Nevertheless, he burned himself again to clear an opening into the core.
 He shoved his arm inside.
 It felt like a warm blob of gelatin that tickled his arm.
-He took a deep breath and plunged inside.
+Some force was pulling him inside.
+He took a deep breath and took the plunge.
 He sped away to the interior, going deep into some unknown memory, a human memory, long ago in the past.

 Previous | Next